A bit about me

 As a child I was never happier than when I was drawing - usually horses!

-As a teenager I had to make a choice: continue my education at art college or leave school to take up a job offer to work in Carnaby Street.
+As a teenager I had to make a choice: continue my education and go to art college or leave school to take up a job offer to work in Carnaby Street.
 If you're old enough to understand that dilemma you'll guess what I chose!

-In my 20s I returned to college ....... secretarial college, and my career developed into office management.
+In my 20s I did go to college but it was secretarial college, and my career developed into office management.
 With multinational companies I travelled the world and during the 1980s I was living in Singapore, running a branch office.
 The surreal ex-pat life eventually palled so I returned to work in the City of London and then, bored with commuting, became office manager for a suburban firm of financial advisers.

-My career gave me little time to pursue my love of drawing until 15 years ago when I bought a set of pastel pencils and rediscovered the pleasure of drawing.
-My first 'commissions' were horses and dogs based at the yard where I kept my own horse.
-My husband, David, built me a website and slowly word spread and a steady flow of commission requests followed.
+My career gave me little time to pursue my love of drawing until 20 years ago when I bought a set of pastel pencils and rediscovered the pleasure of drawing.
+My first commissions were horses and dogs from at the yard where I kept my own horse.
+My husband, David, built me a website and slowly word spread, leading to a steady flow of commission requests.
 With encouragement from David I left the rat race and concentrated on building up my commission business.

-Despite not having a formal education in art, I joined many art communities and societies and discovered a whole new world of pencils and papers.
+Having not had a formal education in art, I joined many online art communities and societies to discovered a whole new world of pencils and papers.
 I've attended workshops and classes which have enabled me to experiment and develop my own style.
 I now work mostly in coloured pencils where very fine detail is required – it is a slower process than pastel artwork but produces some beautiful results.
-My first portrait of a person - David, actually - was 2006 and although four legged subjects will always be my favourites, about a third of my commissions are now portraits of people.
-When I have time I love to draw wildlife pictures – particularly big cats.
+My first portrait of a person - David, actually - was 2006 and although four legged subjects will always be my favourites, many of my commissions are now portraits of people.
+To find inspiration we've travelled the world seeking willing subjects in traditional attire.
+For a source of animal subjects we've taken several safaris in Africa.
+I love drawing cats - of all sizes.